 Funding and Timelines

-Phase one of the project is estimated to be complete in 2019, with the new Resource Centre complete in 2020.
+Phase one of the project is scheduled to open in 2020 along with the new Resource Centre build commencing, due to be completed in 2021.
 The fundraising goal for this project is $10 million.

 Heritage Park is a charity that relies on the support of its stakeholders and donors.
 The Park is grateful to Mr. Bob Brawn and the Brawn Family Foundation for their lead gift to support this project.